peteryoungy/movieFinder/README.md

 ## 🔨 Usage

-Visit our website via this [link](https://master.d23pia6jygdo3l.amplifyapp.com/). **For better experience, we recommend open with Chrome.**
+Visit our website via this [link](https://master.d23pia6jygdo3l.amplifyapp.com/). **For better experience, we recommend to use Chrome.**

 You can also watch the demo video on [youtube](https://youtu.be/plJfJyFgQwI).